 Keep the product discovery system and product management system active.
 Continuously invest in new product innovation, especially during times when your existing product is winning big in the marketplace.
 Bring “startup thinking” to new investments and projects.
 Create entrepreneurial rewards for leaders who create success.
 Protect the startups you’ve spawned from the mother ship’s smothering behaviors.

 The Garden Variety Archetypes

-The roster of garden variety of archetypes is a tool all employees can use to aid in diagnosis of systems and domains.
+The following roster of garden variety of archetypes can be used by all employees to aid in diagnosis of systems and domains.
 If you sense an archetype is at play, take it seriously and test the hypothesis.